 Prohibited/Illegal Content

 This cybercrime involves criminals sharing and distributing inappropriate content that can be considered highly distressing and offensive.
-Offensive content can include, but is not limited to, sexual activity between adults, videos with intense violent and videos of criminal activity.
-Illegal content includes materials advocating terrorism-related acts and child exploitation material.
-This type of content exists both on the everyday internet and on the dark web, an anonymous network.
+Offensive content can include, but is not limited to, sexual activity between adults, videos with intense violence and videos of criminal activity.
+Illegal content includes materials advocating terrorism-related acts and child exploitation.
+This type of content exists both on the everyday internet and on the dark web.

 Exploit Kits

 Exploit kits need a vulnerability (bug in the code of a software) in order to gain control of a user’s computer.
-They are readymade tools criminals can buy online and use against anyone with a computer.
-The exploit kits are upgraded regularly similar to normal software and are available on dark web hacking forums.
+These kits are ready-made tools criminals can buy online and use against anyone with a computer.
+Exploit kits are upgraded regularly, similar to normal software, and are available on dark web hacking forums.

 Impact of Cybercrime on Society